goodekat/WhoseEgg/to-do-list.md

 - Add image during loading of swimming fish
 - Can we fix the WhoseEgg color text when hovered over?
 - Organize helper functions
+- Check out [ISOFAST](https://analytics.iasoybeans.com/cool-apps/ISOFAST/) for ideas
+- Watch these talks: [styling](https://rstudio.com/resources/rstudioconf-2020/styling-shiny-apps-with-sass-and-bootstrap-4/) and [code optimization](https://rstudio.com/resources/webinars/scaling-shiny-apps-with-asynchronous-programming/)
+- Organize github for future developers

+Ideas for future versions:

+- Try using Google forms for input options – could even embed it in the app or could use a conditional panel to create click through options for manual input
+- Look into research on data input in apps
 - Switch to using random forests with reduced features
 - Try using weighting in random forests to account for imbalance in classes
-- The fish bioenergetics Shiny app updates frequently with more data and fish species
+- Look into the process the fish bioenergetics Shiny app uses to update frequently with more data and fish species
-- Check out [ISOFAST](https://analytics.iasoybeans.com/cool-apps/ISOFAST/) for ideas
-- Watch these talks: [styling](https://rstudio.com/resources/rstudioconf-2020/styling-shiny-apps-with-sass-and-bootstrap-4/) and [code optimization](https://rstudio.com/resources/webinars/scaling-shiny-apps-with-asynchronous-programming/)
-- Add READMEs throughout app explaining organization and functionality for future developers